lucaswhitman/aboutme/README.md

 **If you have something urgent, I'll make time regardless of my schedule.
 Don't wait for our 1:1**

 ### Coding
 I write some code too!
 I'm not perfect.
 I've caused a lot of bugs.
-I try not to have any ego regarding my code, call me on my shit.
+I try not to have any ego regarding my code, call me on my mistakes.

 ## What do I value most?